mrodrig/firewalla-apcupsd/README.md

 improve the script logic, performance, and reliability, but will likely not merge any PRs seek to adjust the configuration specified in this project, unless it is in response to an `apcupsd` package update on the Firewalla Gold unit.

+## FAQ

+Q: What is the runtime of your 1000VA 600W UPS?

+A: On average, the display and command line show anywhere between 140-160 minutes of runtime depending on system load, but usually hovering around 146 minutes.
+This includes power for my Firewalla Gold, Verizon FiOS ONT network box, Netgear GS308E managed switch, ActionTec ECB6200 MoCA Adaptor, T-Mobile Line Link, and a 5V fan which is being used to provide cooling for the Firewalla Gold.